Tinkerforge/esp32-remote-access/README.md

 # ESP32-Remote-Access

-This repository contains everything needed to build and run the (**WIP**) remote access server for all Warp-Cargers and Tinkerforge ESP32-/ESP32-Ethernet-Bricks.
+This repository contains everything needed to build and run the (**WIP**) remote access server for Tinkerforge WARP Chargers, WARP Energy Managers and ESP32-/ESP32-Ethernet-Bricks.

 ## File structure